kevinzhuang01/project_leaders_2025/_profiles/arvindmohan.md

   to making ML models helpful in this area, and the summer project will focus on developing methods to address this issue.
 The topic is open-ended, and the student will have the opportunity to pick a specific direction of their liking.
+desired: 1) Experience and knowledge of fluid mechanics and turbulence.
+2) Good understanding of partial and ordinary differential equations 3) Experience with neural networks is desired.
+email: arvindm@lanl.gov
 ---

 ## Additional Information